 Forgetting to attach a file is a common mistake that can lead to confusion and delays.
 Always double-check that your attachments are included before sending the email.
 Additionally, reference the attachment in the body of the email so the recipient knows what to expect.

-Advanced Email Communication Skills
+Advanced Professional Email Communication Skills

 Personalizing Emails for Better Engagement